-nternal Joinery and Kitchen Fittings Repair Category 2 Notes There is wear and tear to the internal joinery finishes in places.
-Fitted kitchen units are dated.
-An incoming occupier can upgrade/ replace to their own personal taste.
-Glazed inserts to interior doors and fixed panels may not be of appropriate toughened glass or meet the recognised safety standards.
+Internal Joinery and Kitchen Fittings

+Repair Category 2

+Notes Fitted kitchen and utility room units are worn and dated.
+An incoming occupier can upgrade/replace to their own personal taste.
+Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised safety standards.